themeteorchef/santa-spotter/santa-spotter.md

 });
 ```

 Don't you love Meteor?
 Look how easy this is.
-Here, we setup a template helper `sleighConnectionStatus` to test the value of `Meteor.status().connected`.
+Here, we set up a template helper `sleighConnectionStatus` to test the value of `Meteor.status().connected`.
 If the value is `true` we return "nice," if it's `false` we return "naughty," and for when things go fully pear-shaped: "unknown."

 Alright.
 Don't panic, but, Santa is on his way!